-- Ethics, Culture, & Community-Based Research in Environmental Science, Engineering, and Related Fields, by Dianne Quigley, Summer 2013.
-A three day-long summer workshop at SUNY College of Environmental Science and Forestry where students will review human subject protections, IRB requirements, informed consent, community-based participatory research, and other critical components of research ethics.
+- Ethics, Culture, & Community-Based Research in Environmental Science, Engineering, and Related Fields, by Dianne Quigley, David Sonnenfeld ( Summer 2013) (Summer 2014).
+A three day-long summer workshop at SUNY College of Environmental Science and Forestry where students will review human subject protections, IRB requirements, informed consent, cultural competence/humility, community-based participatory research, and other critical components of research ethics.

-- Research Ethics in Environmental Research, by Dianne Quigley and David Sonnenfeld, Winter/Spring 2011.
-In this course, students will learn about required human subjects protections, ethical theories, cultural competence theory, and review environmental case studies for community-based, culturally-appropriate approaches.
+- Research Ethics in Environmental Research, now Ethics, Culture and Community-based Research, by Dianne Quigley and David Sonnenfeld, Winter/Spring 2011, 2013, 2014.
+In this course, students learn about required human subjects protections, ethical theories, cultural competence theory, and review environmental case studies for community-based, culturally-appropriate approaches.

 - Summer Graduate Workshop on Research Ethics and Cultural Competence in Environmental Science, Engineering, and Related Fields, by Dianne Quigley, Summer 2011.